children-playing.jpg

 When she’s not working, she’s parent to two teenagers.
 She loves to be outdoors, particularly at the seaside.

 Maddy joined us in December 2018.
-She started her Social Work career 25 years ago and has worked in adoption for 22 years now.
-She’s experienced as a Panel Advisor and in adopter recruitment and assessment.
+She started her Social Work career 26 years ago and has worked in adoption for 23 years now.
+Maddy currently manages the Family Finding team and provides cover as Panel Advisor when required.
 She’s part of the Adoption England national matching group and uses this work to inform practice here at Adopt North East.

-Maddy is married and has both birth and adopted children.
-She enjoys family activities and is a proud member of her local choir.
+Maddy is married and has both birth and adopted children and has a grandson.
+She enjoys family activities and true crime documentaries.

 Maddy Reed